 If anything, this statistic shows how much of a concern employees’ health should be.
 The fact that the majority of employees have shown symptoms of poor mental health is enough reason for you, as an employer, to keep an eye on and even improve your employees’ mental health.
 There are various ways to go about this.

 More than half of Americans live paycheck to paycheck.
-But — believe it or not — this number is actually an improvement: in 2017, it was reported that 78% of workers lacked sufficient cash savings.
+But — believe it or not — this number is actually an improvement: In 2017, it was reported that 78% of workers lacked sufficient cash savings.
 Still, debt management continues to be top of mind, with 70% of credit card holders taking measures to manage payments.
-That number holds across income levels, suggesting that high cost of living and inflation are taking a toll on consumers.
+That number holds across income levels, suggesting that the high cost of living and inflation are taking a toll on consumers.

 During the pandemic, remote and hybrid work arrangements became the new normal.
 Despite some organizations demanding employees return to the office, it’s likely that working from home will continue to be the norm.
 That’s not just due to worker pushback — there are quantifiable benefits to remote flexibility.

-Research from Gallup indicates that employees are 8% more engaged when working remotely.
+Research from Gallup indicates employees are 8% more engaged when working remotely.
 They report that employee engagement is 37% in remote or hybrid environments.
 Meanwhile, employees working exclusively on-site are only 29% engaged.

 Give credit where credit’s due.
-Recognizing the accomplishments of your employees is more than just good manners.
-It actually makes your workforce better.
+Recognizing the accomplishments of your employees is more than just good manners; it actually makes your workforce better.

 In fact, making a point to give workers their due can lead to business gains.
 Research on workplace recognition shows that, when employees strongly agree they’ve received recognition, there is a measurable increase in productivity.

-10. High performers are up to 800% more productive
+10. High Performers Are up to 800% More Productive

 It’s no surprise that being able to attract (and retain) high talent leads to better business outcomes.
 What’s surprising is that the productivity gap widens based on the complexity of your role.
 That’s one reason why niche high performers compete so well, even in a tight labor market.

-That means that a small team of highly-talented workers can massively outperform larger teams of average talent.
+That means that a small team of highly talented workers can massively outperform larger teams of average talent.
 If you’re lucky enough to hire a top performer in a complex role, retaining them should be a major priority.

 Want a more productive staff?
 Invest in upskilling.
-Data indicates that increased investment in learning and development leads to better business outcomes.
+Data indicates increased investment in learning and development leads to better business outcomes.

 According to one survey, 74% of employees say opportunities for professional development would increase their productivity.
 It would also increase employee engagement (72%) and happiness (69%).
 Ultimately, it influences them to stay at their job longer (66%).

 Digital environments have made remote work possible.
-But — no surprise to anyone with WiFi — they’re also home to a host of distractions.
+But — no surprise to anyone with Wi-Fi — they’re also home to a host of distractions.
 Similarly, reliance on technology enables “productivity theater,” or busy work that isn’t actually productive.

 Management style and digital workplace culture can also be counterproductive sources of digital interruptions.
 Since digital distraction is defined as anything that takes attention away from a primary task, online communications that expect an immediate response are also a source for distraction; meetings, workchat pings, and certain emails all qualify.